UWPCE-PythonCert/PythonCertDevel/source/exercises/string_formatting.rst

     In [18]: fstring.format(*nums)
     Out[18]: '34, 56'

-So how would you make a form_string that was the right length for an arbitrary tuple?
+So in the example above, how would you make a form_string that was the right length for an arbitrary tuple?

 Put your code in a function that will return the final string like so: